Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/13_74HC595_&_LED_Bar_Graph.rst

     :lines: 22-22
     :dedent:

-In the loop(), use “for” loop to send x to 74HC595 output pin to control the LED.
+In the loop(), use "for" loop to send x to 74HC595 output pin to control the LED.
 In "for" loop, x will shift one bit to the LEFT in one cycle, then when data of x is sent to 74HC595, the LED that is turned ON will move one bit to the LEFT once.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_13.1_FlowingLight02/Sketch_13.1_FlowingLight02.ino
     :linenos: